department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

  #### Submit an image of the emblem of belief

- Send us a picture of the emblem of belief you want on the Veteran's headstone or grave marker.
+Send us a printed picture of the emblem of belief you want on the Veteran's headstone or grave marker.
+Please follow the requirements listed below.

  **The picture must:**

- - Be 3 inches in diameter
+ - Show an emblem that's 3 inches in diameter
- - Be printed in black and white
+ - Be black and white
+ - Be digitally created, not hand drawn
- - Have no copyright or trademark restrictions
+ - Not have copyright or trademark restrictions
- - Be able to be inscribed in a stone or bronze production environment without losing its quality
+ - Be able to be inscribed in stone or bronze using an automated system without losing quality

- ##### By mail:
+Send the printed picture here:
  <br>
  <p class="va-address-block">
     Memorial Products Service (41B)<br>